About NSW FSS Recertification online training:

 Are all costs included?
 Yes, all costs are included, including the $30 fee for the NSW Food Safety Supervisor (FSS) Certificate.

 The NSW FSS Recertification candidates must demonstarte skills & knowledge in:

 Understanding the Food laws - including new NSW Food Act Offences module

 The three focus areas for additional emphasis in NSW:

 Cleaning and sanitising

 The course has been developed using competency-based assessment techniques.
 It guides you through the training material and when you are ready – just complete the quizzes as you go to demonstrate that you understand each topic.

-If you are new to the industry, the online component can take up to 6 hours.
 Our online training courses are self-paced.
 That means you can take as long as you need to complete it.
-Most students are able to comfortably complete the online component of the FSS training course within 3 hours.
+Most students are able to comfortably complete the online component of the FSS Recertification training course in less than 2 hours.

 About the training & assessment